mongodb/genny/README.md

 - For a list of values, $eq evaluates to true if it is equal to at least one.
 - For a list of values, $neq evaluates to true if it is equal to none of the values.
 - ThenRun blocks are optional.
+    - **Most usecases do not need to use ThenRun**
+    - If you do use ThenRun, please be judicious.
+If you have a task that is scheduled when mongodb_setup == replica, it would be confusing if mongodb_setup was overwritten to standalone.
+      But it would be ok to overwrite mongodb_setup to replica-delay-mixed, as is done in the [ParallelWorkload][pi] workload.
 - Each item in the ThenRun list can only support one {bootstrap_key: bootstrap_value} pair.
+- If using ThenRun but you would also like to schedule a task without any bootstrap overrides, Add an extra pair to ThenRun with the original key/value, like done on line 189 [here][pi].
+- If using ThenRun, the new task name becomes <taskname>_<bootstrap-value>.
+In the ParallelWorkload example, the task name becomes parallel_insert_replica_delay_mixed (name is automatically converted to snake_case).
+  The bootstrap-key is not included in the name for the purpose of not changing existing names and thus deleting history.
+This may change after PM-2310.

 NB on patch-testing: